 Rooster Rock State Park is located at Exit 25 on I-84, approximately seven miles west of Multnomah Falls.
 The bus stop is located at the west end of the Rooster Rock State Park parking lot.
 Please note the bus stop location changed in July 2017 (see map).

+The current stop location in Cascade Locks is at WaNaPo Street and School Drive.
+This is subject to change.
 There is no designated Columbia Gorge Express park and ride lot in Cascade Locks.
 Recommended options for parking in Cascade Locks include:

 Parking in the Columbia Market parking lot is not permitted for riders of the Columbia Gorge Express.